The Lytham St Annes Art Collection

 The three examples of Fox’s work currently resting in the Lytham St Annes Collection are all beautiful watercolour rural landscapes and are typical of his work.

-called Sheep at a Roadside, signed and dated 1910 or possibly 16, was donated by Mrs Ann Jane Haigh of West Beach, Lytham in 1948.
+The first one called Sheep at a Roadside, signed and dated 1910 or possibly 16, was donated by Mrs Ann Jane Haigh of West Beach, Lytham in 1948.
 The scene is a very peaceful one of a flock of sheep straying from the road to graze in the thick grass or possibly heading for a gate on the right hand side hidden by the brambly bushes.
 They are followed by the shepherd with his crook over his shoulder.

 The second picture, A Lane Near Guildford, was donated by Mrs Margaret Jessie Gourlay, also a resident of Lytham, in 1955.
 This work depicts a cart with two horses and a driver on a country lane passing cottages on the left and approaching the viewer.